 - 5.5.1 May be worn by any student.

 - 5.5.2 Only full length black tailored school trousers are permitted.
-Girls trousers will have the crest sewn just below the blazer hem and must be purchased from the school outfitters.
-These are the only trousers that may be worn by girls.
+Some trousers will have the crest sewn just below the blazer hem and must be purchased from the school outfitters.

 - 5.5.3 Trousers that are considered as fashion items and are not permitted include:

 - Linen trousers

 - Jeans or other denim trousers

 - 'Legging' style trousers or jeggings

 - 'Skinny' or excessively fitted trousers

 - 'Baggy' style trousers

 - Low rise style trousers